 Curcumin already does amazing things; it stops the damage of osteoarthritis and rheumatoid arthritis, inhibits and prevents tumor growth, and reduces symptoms of depression, to name a few.
 If curcumin can also help the body stay lean and healthy, that’s just one more reason to add it to a daily regimen.

-However, for absorption and blood retention, it’s best to look for curcumin that is blended with turmeric essential oil.
+However, for enhanced absorption, bioavailability, and blood retention, it’s best to look for curcumin that is blended with turmeric essential oil.
 That makes the compound more effective and adds turmerones from the oil, especially ar-turmerone, which has its own disease-fighting abilities.

 Clark CCT, Ghaedi E, Arab A, Pourmasoumi M, Hadi A. The effect of curcumin supplementation on circulating adiponectin: A systematic review and meta-analysis of randomized controlled trials.
 Diabetes Metab Syndr.
 2019 Jul 30;13(5):2819-2825.